 Sex Problems for Women

 Your body may respond differently because of less blood flow to your vagina, both before and during sex.
 You might not be as aroused when you want to be, and it could be harder to climax.
 High blood pressure can also make you more tired.
-It can ease your sex drive, too.
+It can reduce your sex drive, too.

 People with high blood pressure often have more calcium in their urine.
 It may be that HBP causes your body to get rid of too much of this mineral that's so important to strong bones.
 This can lead to breaks or fractures, especially in older women.